zenorocha/wedocs/hosting/index.md

 3. Create a project.
 4. In the sidebar, click on *GitHub Integration*.
 5. Type your repository URL and `master` branch.
+6. Click on *Update Project*.
-6. Click on *Update Project* and wait a few seconds.
+7. Click on *Build All Repos* and wait a few seconds.
-7. Once you see it in the Dashboard, your container will be ready to be used.
+8. Once you see it in the Dashboard, your container will be ready to be used.

   ```text
 http://hosting.<projectID>.wedeploy.io